-Probable Involuntary Resettlement Effects Yes No Not Known Possible Remarks Will the project include any physical construction work? $\checkmark$ Does the project include upgrading or rehabilitation of existing physical facilities? ١ Are any project effects likely lead to loss of housing, other assets, resource use or incomes/livelihoods? ١ To some extent.
+Probable Involuntary Resettlement Effects Yes No Not Known Possible Remarks Will the project include any physical construction work?
+V Does the project include upgrading or rehabilitation of existing physical facilities?
+1 ٧ Are any project effects likely lead to loss of housing, other assets, resource use or incomes/livelihoods?
+1 ٧ To some extent.
 Is land acquisition likely to be necessary?
-1 Is the site for land acquisition known?
-Is the ownership status and current usage of the land known?
-N N Will easements be utilized within an existing Right of Way?
-V Are there any non-titled people who live or earn their livelihood at the site or within the Right of Way?
+1 V Is the site for land acquisition known? $\sqrt{}$ Is the ownership status and current usage of the land known?
+V Will easements be utilized within an existing Right of Way? $\sqrt{}$ Are there any non-titled people who live or earn their livelihood at the site or within the Right of Way?
 V Will there be loss of housing?
-Will there be loss of agricultural plots?
-Will there be losses of crops, trees, and fixed assets?
-N
+Will there be loss of agricultural plots? $\sqrt{}$ Will there be losses of crops, trees, and fixed assets? $\sqrt{}$

-&lt;sup>1 ADB projects include (i) public sector project loans, program loans, sector loans, sector development program loans, financial intermediation loans, private sector loans or equity investments, and guarantees for funding of specific projects or subprojects; (ii) all project components regardless of the source of financing.
+1 ADB projects include (i) public sector project loans, program loans, sector loans, sector development program loans, financial intermediation loans, private sector loans or equity investments, and guarantees for funding of specific projects or subprojects; (ii) all project components regardless of the source of financing.

-Will there be loss of businesses or

-enterprises? ,

-Will there be loss of incomes and $\checkmark$

-livelihoods?

-Will people lose access to facilities, $\checkmark$

-services, or natural resources?

-Will any social or economic activities be $\checkmark$ To some extent

-affected by land use-related changes?

-If involuntary resettlement impacts are

-expected:

-Are local laws and regulations $\checkmark$ To some extent.
-The Uttar Pradesh

-compatible with ADB's Involuntary Land Acquisition(Determination of

-Resettlement policy?
-Compensation and Declaration of

-Award by Agreement)

-Rules, 1997 [SubSection (1) of Section

-55 of Land Acquisition Act,1894]

-provides the opportunity to land

-owners to negotiate the land Price

-with Competent Authority.

-Will coordination between Coordination with district

-government agencies be required to administration and revenue

-deal with land acquisition? department of state government is

-Ĩ required.

-• Are there sufficient skilled staff in Capacity building of the existing staff

-the Executing Agency for $\checkmark$ and recruitment of new staff is

-resettlement planning and required.

-implementation?

-• Are training and capacity-building Before implementation capacity

-interventions required prior to building through training is essential.

-resettlement planning and

-implementation?

-- · · ·

-\Whenever possible, consider also any future subprojects or investments.

-Information on Affected Persons:

-Any estimate of the likely number of households that will be affected by the Project?

-[] No [ $\sqrt{}$ ] Yes If yes, approximately how many?- There are approximately 56 households will be affected.
-Are any of them poor, female-heads of households, or vulnerable to poverty risks?

-] No $[\sqrt{}]$ Yes If yes, please briefly describe their situation: There are nine vulnerable persons among the affected households have been found from the census and socio economic survey.
+Will there be loss of businesses or enterprises?
+V Will there be loss of incomes and V livelihoods?
+Will people lose access to facilities, \checkmark services, or natural resources?
+Will any social or economic activities be To some extent affected by land use-related changes?
+If involuntary resettlement impacts are expected: , Are local laws and regulations compatible with ADB's Involuntary Resettlement policy?
+V To some extent.
+The Uttar Pradesh Land Acquisition(Determination of Compensation and Declaration of Award by Agreement) Rules,1997[SubSection (1) of Section 55 of Land Acquisition Act,1894] provides the opportunity to land owners to negotiate the land Price with Competent Authority.
+Will coordination between $\sqrt{}$ Coordination with district government agencies be required to administration and revenue deal with land acquisition? department of state government is required. • Are there sufficient skilled staff in . / Capacity building of the existing staff the Executing Agency for V and recruitment of new staff is required. resettlement planning and implementation? required.
+Are training and capacity-building V Before implementation capacity interventions required prior to ' building through training is essential. resettlement planning and implementation?
+Whenever possible, consider also any fut ure su bproje cts or inve estments.
+Information on Affected Persons: Any estimate of the likely number of households that will be affected by the Project? [] No [√] Yes If yes, approximately how many?- There are approximately 56 households will be affected.
+Are any of them poor, female-heads of households, or vulnerable to poverty risks? [] No [√] Yes If yes, please briefly describe their situation: There are nine vulnerable persons among the affected households have been found from the census and socio economic survey.
 Of the seven vulnerable households two household belongs to Below Poverty Line and seven households belongs to female-headed households (FHH) category.
 Main occupation of the surveyed households is cultivation.
 There will be no vulnerable to poverty risk because in the entitlement matrix of the project specific RP, adequate provision has been made.

-Are any APs from indigenous or ethnic minority groups?
+Are any APs from indigenous or ethnic n Are any APs from indigenous or ethnic minority groups?
 If yes, please explain?

-Additional Information Requirements for Private Sector projects: [] Resettlement and land acquisition completed [] PSOD is lending to a Financial Intermediary [] Resettlement to be completed [ ] The project is an Equity Investment [] Project entails risk by association (e.g associated [] The project is a Partial Credit /Political Risk Guarantee facilities are part of the project but not funded Others, please describe by the proponent)
+Additional Information Requirement [] Resettlement and land acquisition Intermediary e Sector p SOD is lending to a Financial [] Resettlement to be completed [] Project entails risk by association (e.g associated Risk Guarantee [] The project is an Equity Investment [] The project is a Partial Credit /Political facilities are part of the project but not funded [] Others, please describe by the proponent)